 Additional Hardware.
-For this class, you will need the following additional hardware: n/a.
-Recently purchased laptops may have these built-in web cameras.
+For this class, you will need the following additional hardware: [list any additional required hardware here.
+Additionally, and if applicable, you may use the following statement:] Recently purchased laptops may have these built-in web cameras.
 If you do not have this equipment, it is recommended to purchase a stand-alone webcam, microphone, or a webcam with a built-in microphone from your local electronic store or any online store.